 A: The license used by imlib2 appears to be a work-alike of the 4-clause "Original BSD License", which is not compliant with the Copyfree Standard Definition, though further analysis may determine that its vague phrasing renders its advertising clause ineffective.
 For now, it is considered non-copyfree.

 Q: What are the goals of the Copyfree Initiative?

-A: The purpose of the Copyfree Initiative is simply to inform people about copyfree policy, and to foster the broader use of copyfree policy.
+A: The purpose of the Copyfree Initiative is simply to inform people about copyfree policy, to foster the broader use of copyfree policy, to encourage the use of business models that work with copyfree policy rather than other copyright policies, and to support the development and maintenance of copyfree works of all kinds.
 Many copyfree policy advocates have different -- sometimes contradictory -- reasons for preferring copyfree policy over alternatives, such as copyright abolition, encouraging open works development that can more easily be used with other copyrighted works, improving the ability to reuse works in pursuit of greater cultural or technological advancement, adopting and advocating for business models that are resilient in an environment of increasing online filesharing, and many other reasons, including simply wanting to avoid the bureaucracy of complex licensing.
 Your ultimate goals are your own, but if you want to get there by way of copyfree policy, the Copyfree Initiative is here to help.

-If you have questions you would like answered, please submit them at our contact page.
+If you have questions you would like answered, please contact us via the methods described on the community page.